-Therefore, we provide an integrated approach, with two core services supplemented by four additional services, to fit the varying needs of Londoners living with a visual impairment.
+Therefore, we provide an integrated approach, with two core services supplemented by two additional services, to fit the varying needs of Londoners living with a visual impairment.

 Our free services can change lives for people who are blind or partially sighted in the twelve inner London boroughs in which we work.
 However, we need your support to continue and grow.

 With your donations, we can continue to provide practical and emotional support to those in need.
 We appreciate every donation, all of which go towards helping Londoners in need.

 Frequently asked questions

 We respect that our Service Users are all individuals and therefore each visit will be as unique as the Service User.
 Your Sight Support worker can help with many things, including:

 - Warm, friendly conversation and company